Milwaukee police investigating death of infant as homicide

-MILWAUKEE (AP) — Milwaukee police said Wednesday they are investigating the death of 1-year-old boy as a homicide.
+MILWAUKEE — Milwaukee police said Wednesday they are investigating the death of a 1-year-old boy as a homicide.

 Police said they responded last Thursday to a report of child abuse and discovered that the boy was unresponsive.
-He died from his inquires on Monday.
+He died from his injuries on Monday.

 A 32-year-old woman and a 22-year-old man were arrested in connection with the homicide, WDJT-TV reported.
 The cause of death has not been released.